ethanyen30/shared-nlp-hw/dan/readme.md

 our train set with the correct label (answer / page) than questions with different answers.

+One way of doing that is by trying to predict what the final answer is by taking the prediction over answers and backpropagating into the answer representations.
+This is the loss function required for this homework (*cross entropy*).

+Another way of doing that is specifying the loss on the question representations directly.
 So if the wrong answer is closer, we push it away and pull the correct answer closer.
+You can implement this for extra credit.

 In the code, the positive and negative examples are chose in the ``getitem`` function of the `QuestionData` class, but then turned into